-Movie Under The Stars: Contact your front desk to see what time the movie starts, and where it will take place.
+Movie Under the Stars: Contact your front desk to see what time the movie starts, and where it will take place.

-Ride The Monorail– Take a trip on the monorail to get the kids out of the hotel.
+Ride the Monorail– Take a trip on the monorail to get the kids out of the hotel.
 You can also use this to resort hop!

-Animals Watching At Animal Kingdom Lodge – Head over to the Animal kingdom resort, where you can watch the animals from the resort.
+Animals Watching at Animal Kingdom Lodge – Head over to the Animal kingdom resort, where you can watch the animals from the resort.
 They also have fun activities for kids throughout the day.

 Visit The Boardwalk – We stopped over at the Boardwalk after dinner one night, and it was so beautiful and fun.
 There are a lot of great restaurants to try, and you’ll also find the famous Kitchen Sink ice cream treat on the boardwalk!
 Activities for the kids such as hula hoops, arcades, and watching the movie under the stars.

-Chip and Dale’s Campfire Singalong – Fort Wilderness has Chip and Dale’s campfire sing-along, enjoy smores around the camp fire.
+Chip and Dale’s Campfire Singalong – Fort Wilderness has Chip and Dale’s campfire sing-along, enjoy smores around the campfire.

 Resort Hopping– You can take the Monorail, Ferry, or Bus to any resort location.
-Go check out the other resort activities, and see where you are going to stay on your next Disney trip.
+Go check out the other resort activities and see where you are going to stay on your next Disney trip.

 Activities that are fun but not free: